 Education is the study of how human beings teach, learn, and develop knowledge, values, skills, and character qualities.

-Communication skills involve active listening, presentation as well as excellent writing capabilities.
+Communication skills involve active listening and presentation as well as excellent writing capabilities.
 Can you explain technical concepts to partners, customers and coworkers in a way they will understand?

 Computer and Technical Literacy